pyexcel/pyexcel/doc/source/tutorial02.rst

     ...     result = [element for element in row if element != '']
     ...     return len(result)==0

-Now, let's contruct a row value filter
+Now, let's construct a row value filter

 .. code-block:: python